prism/prism-docs/docs/source/config/messaging.rst

 Prism supports expanding the languages used in-game through a ``Prism/locale/messages/message-(lang).properties``.

-Create a new language file by copying an existing one and edit the ``defautLocale`` config in the prism configuration file.
+Create a new language file by copying an existing one and edit the ``defaultLocale`` config in the prism configuration file.

 Prism will also try to use the language file that a user's Minecraft client is set to, if it's available.